Best Burial & Final Expense Insurance Companies in 2025

 Overview

-Depending on your preference, you can purchase simplified issue life insurance, which requires you to answer several health-related questions.
+Depending on your preference, you can buy simplified issue life insurance, which requires you to answer several health-related questions.
 If you think your health condition is a cause for concern, guaranteed issue life insurance may be a better alternative.

 onlineForms icon